roots/docs/bedrock/deploying-bedrock.md

 Although we recommend using [Trellis](https://roots.io/trellis/), it's not required in order to deploy a Bedrock site.

 If you choose to use Capistrano for deployment, we offer a [screencast on deploying WordPress with Capistrano](https://roots.io/screencasts/deploying-wordpress-with-capistrano/) with more information.

+Whatever method you use to deploy, make sure that it involves setting `WP_ENV` to `production` when your site is in a production environment.
+The [Disallow Indexing mu-plugin](https://github.com/roots/bedrock/blob/master/web/app/mu-plugins/disallow-indexing.php) included with Bedrock disables search engine indexing of your site when `WP_ENV` is not set to `production` to prevent indexing of sites in development.